SheetJS/sheetjs/misc/docs/README.md

 XLSX and XLSM files are ZIP containers containing a series of XML files in accordance with the Open Packaging Conventions (OPC).
-The XLSM filetype, almost identical to XLSX, is used for files containing macros.
+The XLSM format, almost identical to XLSX, is used for files containing macros.

 The format is standardized in ECMA-376 and later in ISO/IEC 29500.
 Excel does